 As per the research studies of Fergus Craik and Endel Tulving, the proof of importance for semantic processing came into existence.
 They came up with an idea where the participants can answer the questions correctly regarding the target words by merely following the depth of processing functionality.
 Confused?
 Let us take a simple example to explain it more clearly.

 This question invokes a detailed depth of processing that phonemic questions.
 Now, what is this phonemic?
-Which following word rhymes with “late”?
+Which following rhymes with “late”?
 Crate or Tree

 Process and Retrieve Information Frequently